URGENT HELP HIDE

 • Together, the family and education setting should complete the relevant additional information document so that we receive all the information that we need, which means we can process the referral as quickly as possible.

-• Referrals should be made only after a robust support plan has been put in place.
-For ADHD this needs to have been in place for at least 10 weeks.
+• Referrals should be made only after a robust support plan has been put in placeand reviewed for at least six months or two school terms.

 What to do now